 Return to Office of Energy and Sustainable Development website

-Construction & Demolition Debris Diversion Requirements (BMC 19.24) - Building Permit applicants for project types listed below are required to divert Construction and Demolition (C&D) waste and debris from landfill disposal. [more...]
+Construction & Demolition Debris Diversion Requirements (BMC 19.24) - Building Permit applicants for the projects listed below are required to divert Construction and Demolition (C&D) waste and debris from landfill disposal in accordance with Construction & Demolition Debris Diversion Requirements (BMC 19.24) and the Berkeley Green Code (BMC 19.37). [more...]

 Model Water Efficient Landscaping Ordinance - In compliance with State and local requirements, City of Berkeley requires all new and renovated irrigated landscape of over 2,500 square feet area to comply with the following regulations in order to reduce waste in both new and established landscapes: [more...]

-Non-Residential Plug-In Electric Vehicle (PEV) Charging Station Pilot Program - Would your business like to install electric vehicle charging stations? [more...]
+Non-Residential Plug-In Electric Vehicle (EV) Charging Station Pilot Program - Would your business like to install electric vehicle charging stations? [more...]

 Solar Thermal Hot Water Installations - In hot water?